NathanSauret/A-guide-to-switch-to-Pop-OS-for-working-and-gaming-purposes/README.md

 ![image](https://github.com/user-attachments/assets/2e606b0c-695e-4703-a6f0-18a0c98edfb2)

-Finally, change the microphone source in Discord to the virtual microphone and disable the Noise Suppression so you can hear all the audio and not just people speaking.
+Finally, change the microphone source in Discord to the virtual microphone and disable the Noise Suppression so your friends can hear all the audio and not just people speaking.
-You can also set the Input Sensitivity to the minimum to hear the whole audio without cut.
+You can also set the Input Sensitivity to the minimum to hear the whole audio without cuts.

 ## Upgrades
 ### - Better store: